 emotional and behavioral regulation

-Upon successful completion of the four-day, 32-hour Tactile Integration course, participants will:
+Upon successful completion of the two-day, 16-hour Neuro-Tactile Integration course, participants will:

 1. Explore and explain in depth the Masgutova Neurosensorimotor Reflex Integration SM (MNRI) Method